Concise Outlines for a Complex Logic: A Proof Outline Checker for TaDA (Full Paper): Validating Proof Candidates in Viper

 Using this encoding of rule applications as building blocks, we can assemble entire procedure proofs as follows: for each procedure, we inhale its precondition, encode the rule application for its body, and then exhale its postcondition.

 \paragraph{Example: Stabilizing Assertions.}

-Recall that an assertion $A$ is stable if and only if the environment cannot invalidate $A$ by performing legal region updates.
+Recall that an assertion $A$ is stable if and only if the environment cannot invalidate $A$ by performing any legal region updates.
 In practice, this means that the environment cannot hold a guard that allows it to change the state of a region in a way that violates $A$.
 The challenge of \emph{checking} stability as a side-condition is to \emph{avoid higher-order quantification} over region instances and guards, which is hard to automate.
 We address this challenge by eagerly \term{stabilizing} assertions in the Viper encoding, \ie we weaken Viper's verification state such that the remaining information about the state is stable.
 We achieve this effect by first assigning non-deterministic values to the region state and then constraining these to be within the states permitted by the region's transition system, taking into account the guards the environment~could~hold.
+The Viper code for stabilizing instances of \vl!Lock! can be found in \appref{enc_outline_steps_ext_disc}.